Yixuan-Yang10/Yixuan-Yang10/README.md

 💼 I'm currently working as a Business/Finance Operations Analyst at a healthcare management company<br/>
 🎓 MS in Business Analytics at The George Washington University<br/>
 🎓 MS in Business Administration at University of Illinois at Urbana-Champaign<br/>
-🎓 BA in Business Administration at Macau University of Science and Technology<br/>

 👩‍💻 Interests
 - 📈 Business Strategy & Marketing Analysis<br/>